 Wetland areas are wide ranging and enjoyed by people who love wildlife.
 From ponds and rivers to reedbeds and bogs, they are home to a huge variety of plants and animals.
 If you are lucky you can see a wide variety of fish and birds.

 To find out more about the wildlife in rivers and wetlands, visit Ulster Wildlife website.
 More information on birds (who make their homes by rivers, lakes and wetlands) can be found on the Royal Society for the Protection of Birds (RSPB) website.

 The advice given here applies to all boat users including craft - from canoes and kayaks to cruisers.

-To help prevent the introduction and spread of invasive species water users should clean and disinfect boats and equipment before and after use.
+To help stop the introduction and spread of invasive species water users should clean and disinfect boats and equipment before and after use.

-All water users should be careful when moving boats and equipment between waterways to help prevent the introduction and spread of all invasive species.
+All water users should be careful when moving boats and equipment between waterways to help stop the introduction and spread of all invasive species.

 Killer Shrimp is larger and far more aggressive than native shrimp species.
 If it arrives in Northern Ireland, it could threaten a wide diversity of native aquatic insect species.
 It has caused significant impacts to biodiversity in the areas it has invaded in Europe and is considered a high risk species.

-All anglers and boat owners travelling to and from Britain should take extra precautions to prevent this and other harmful species from arriving in Northern Ireland.
+All anglers and boat owners travelling to and from Britain should take extra precautions to stop this and other harmful species from arriving in Northern Ireland.

 If this or another high risk invasive species arrived in a waterway in Northern Ireland, it could spread very rapidly.
-It is a priority to prevent the arrival of this species.
+It is a priority to stop the arrival of this species.